Marjan Davoudi was 19 years old when she was told that she was not human.

 Studying by correspondence had its challenges.
 The government was monitoring the Baha’i community, and would often intercept and confiscate textbooks sent by mail.
 Those who were able to get textbooks would make copies of the relevant pages and share with other students.
 Davoudi remembers the thrill of seeing an original biology textbook—with color pictures, even!
 But soon, the Iranian government discovered that Baha’is had found a way to work around the mail problem, and began to raid homes, confiscating study materials and arresting those enabling the program.

 “Even as a student you were in danger; it felt like a crime all the time,” says Davoudi.
-“You are sitting there just studying math or physics and you don’t know if you are going to be arrested for this or not.”“Even as a student you were in danger; it felt like a crime all the time.”
+“You are sitting there just studying math or physics and you don’t know if you are going to be arrested for this or not.”

 The Baha’i community was in an interesting position.
 Baha’i students were unable to enroll in university—and Baha’i professors were expelled from university and found themselves without jobs.
 In 1987, they decide to bring together that unused supply and unfilled demand, starting their own informal university: the BIHE.